svjson/heed/README.md

 ## Changelog

+### [v0.2.6] - 2025-10-09
+- Hot-reload Slide Viewer on CSS change
+- Keep current slide index in bounds on reload after presentation has changed on disk
+- `add section` command for `heed-cli`

 ### [v0.2.3] - 2025-06-25
 - Resolved issue where init hooks were not correctly awaited, causing plugins to attempt to render before initialization.